JackyFWong/dotfiles/README.md

 Again, I saw some pretty screenshots on r/unixporn. termite aims to be used within a WM with tiling support and has similar keybindings to Vim, so that fits me perfectly.

-I still haven't learned most of termite, but there is a lot for me to learn.
+I still don't understand most of termite, so there is a lot for me to learn.
 ### Installation
 ```
 pacman -S termite